 - Stand on two feet with your legs spread slightly

 - Now stand on your toes and slowly come down again

 - Repeat this ten times

 You can also find the YouTube video of the exercise here.

-Perform this exercise 3 time and two times a day.
+Perform this exercise 3 times and two times a day.
 If it is too easy, you can also perform the activity on one leg.
 You can even add weight for more strength.

-If you still have questions after reading all of this feel free to send me an e-mail and I will try to answer it.
+If you still have questions after reading all of this, please send me an e-mail, and I will try to answer them.

 Good luck with your recovery.